gruntwork-io/docs/docs/2.0/docs/library/tutorials/deploying-your-first-gruntwork-module.md

 </TabItem>
 <TabItem value="Terragrunt" label="Terragrunt" default>

-Create a module block that uses the path to the local module as the source attribute, supplying values for the required attributes of the module.
+Create a module block that uses the path to the local module as the `source` attribute and provides values for the required attributes of the module.

-One of the benefits of this approach is that you can increment the version of a module for a specific environment and region in a granular fashion.
-For example, if we were to ship a version v0.22.0 of the `terraform-aws-lambda` module, you could update just the `example` environment in the us-west-2 AWS region to ensure the upgrade goes as expected, then roll out to other environments or regions.
+One benefit of this approach is the ability to increment the module version for specific environments and regions in a controlled manner.
+For example, if version `v0.22.0` of the `terraform-aws-lambda` module is released, you can update only the `example` environment in the `us-west-2` AWS region to verify the upgrade works as expected before rolling it out to other environments or regions.

 ```hcl title=gw_module_guide/example/<YOUR_REGION>/example/serverless-api/terragrunt.hcl
 terraform {